MikeZ2001/MikeZ2001/README.md

 ## Veggie's Attack - iOS App
-Veggie’s Attack is an iOS (and soon IPadOS app) endless space shooter in which a bald man has to destroy all the veggies that are trying to kill him.
+Veggie’s Attack is an iOS (and soon IPadOS app) endless space shooter in which a bald man must destroy all the veggies trying to kill him.

-The app is being developed following the CBL process with my team composed by 3 developers , 1 designer.
-I was one of the developer of the team and I also followed the design process.
-We asked ourself , how to make a funny game and so with our creativity,  we created our product.
+The app is being developed with my team composed of 3 developers, and 1 designer.
+I was one of the developers of the team and I also followed the design process.
+We asked ourselves, how to make a fun game and so with our creativity,  we created our product.

+Framework used:  UIKit, SpriteKit , GameKit, GameplayKit, AVFoundation

 Try it on the AppStore: https://apps.apple.com/it/app/veggies-attack/id6446289776?l=en